facebookresearch/habitat-sim/docs/AUDIO.md

 ### - APIs

-The audio sensor is build in C++ and exposed on pythom via py-bindings.
-Import the following to get access to the audio sensor
+The audio sensor is implemented in C++ and exposed to python via pybind11.
+Import the following to get access to the audio sensor:

 |python imports|
 |------|